tom-draper/api-analytics/README.md

 Your API will log and store request data on all valid routes.
 Your logged data can be viewed using two methods: through visualizations and stats on our dashboard, or accessed directly via our data API.

+You can use the same API key across multiple APIs, but all your data will appear in the same dashboard.
+We recommend generating a new API key for each additional API you want analytics for.

 #### Dashboard

 Head over to https://my-api-analytics.vercel.app/dashboard and paste in your API key to view your dashboard.